-In this article created by our team at Amelia, you will learn about ten of the most important elements you should keep in mind when putting together a modern website.
+In this article created by our team at Amelia (our WordPress booking plugin for web developers), you will learn about ten of the most important elements you should keep in mind when putting together a modern website.
 Here’s what you need to know:

 Design – Importance and Level of Impact

 The best web design practices lead to the best feedback from users.
 The question is: why?
 Isn’t content more important than the way a website looks?
 Isn’t responsiveness more important than what fonts you use?

 Of course, these aspects contribute to the overall image of a website, but they are nothing without following the basic rules of web design.

 In order to make a site enjoyable, you need to make sure that it is aesthetically pleasing and it doesn’t tire the eyes of the viewer.

 Before anything else, you need to establish a good first impression which is a sum of elements such as good loading times, responsiveness, and design.

 The best-designed websites incorporate these design elements thoughtfully and in a balanced manner so that the final result is satisfactory for the user.
 Mainly design should be uniquely tied with branding strategy, because digital branding must follow certain standards and the first one is to keep your look the same including your website and other platforms.

 Web design is a continuous process and you’ll always need to make new improvements amid changing trends and the evolving expectations of your visitors.